RajaATAli/Tata-iQ-Data-Visualization-Virtual-Job-Simulation/README.md

 **Objective:** Create informative and actionable visuals using `Tableau` to aid in executive decision-making, focusing on revenue trends, country-specific revenues, customer segmentation, and product demand

 I used the `Online Retail Data Set.xlsx` to complete this task.
+All these visualizations are available in the repository under Task_3 in the form of a Tableau Workbook `(MyWorkbook.twbx)`

 **What I learned in this task:**
 - Navigating and Using the `Tableau interface`